MS in Genetic Counseling Course Descriptions/List

 Student Plan B research project.
-Includes one semester of research project seminar.
+Includes one semester of research project seminar with biostatistics.
 Students must also take research methods course (above).
 Students who do not complete their research project by the end of the Winter 2 semester may have to register for a 4th credit in Spring/Summer 2.

 Metropolitan Detroit Traditional Internship Sites

 Traditional Internship Sites Available Outside Metro Detroit

 *With the consent of the program directors, students may arrange to do a rotation at another site during the second half of the summer semester